Abdelrahman2030/online_retail_customer_segmentation/README.md

 # Online retail customer segmentation

+## Goals
+- Conert data from being stored for each transaction to be data for each customer, and add valiable info of the customer
+- Group customers to different clusters
+- Analyze each cluster to identify unique charactaristics

 ## Data description
 - `InvoiceNo`: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.
 - `StockCode`: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.